2023 Ramot Junction attack

 On 10 February 2023, three Israelis were killed and four more were injured when a Palestinian man rammed his car into a bus stop in Ramot, an Israeli settlement in East Jerusalem.
-The perpetrator was shot dead at the scene by a police officer.
+The assailant was shot dead at the scene by a police officer.
 The fatalities included two children aged 6 and 8 and a 20-year-old man.
-Police confirmed the attack to have been an act of terrorism.
+Police labeled the attack as an act of terrorism.

 Perpetrator

 The attacker was identified as 31-year-old Palestinian citizen of Israel named Hussein Qaraqa, a resident of Isawiya.
 Social media (primarily Facebook) activity showed that Qaraqa had made statements in support of Palestinian militant groups such as Palestinian Islamic Jihad, Lions' Den.
 During the 2022 Gaza–Israel clashes he expressed his support for the PIJ.
 He regularly praised Palestinians who carried out attacks on Israelis, both soldiers and civilians.

 Qaraqa had been released from a psychiatric hospital a few days prior to the attack.
 His uncle told Palestinian media that Qaraqa suffered from severe back pain.
 Israeli police arrested a Qaraqa's relative and his brother for expressing their intention to carry out similar attacks.